Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 Troops have a natural tendency to want to enlarge as much as possible.
 This is dangerous.
 The larger they get, the more often and more intensely they will fly off into a frenzy.
 Mild instances are just nights of revelry or trooping that is merely merry.
 In worse instances, they engage in actual trooping, rushing in rioting processions across the countryside, often harassing or capturing humans or other folk.

 Because large troops become intractable, Fay Lords don't want troops to get too big, even if they are owners and sometime members.
-Even if—or especially if—they are another Lord's troop: a constant cause of battles among fays.
+Even if—or especially if—the troop belongs to another Lord: a constant cause of battles among fays.
 Even an independent, lordless troop will get culled from time to time, by a neighboring troop or Lord.

 A cull is an opportunity for a captive to leave.
 Of course, it's now been centuries; you've been one of these creatures longer than you were human.